Khoronus/FFPlay4ShareMemory/README.md

  - C:\msys64\usr\bin\bash      (msys64 it is expected to be located at that path)
  - "$APPVEYOR_BUILD_FOLDER/build.sh"

+It is possible that it is not necessary to build the code from source.

 # Additional requirements
 Download the Simple Directmedia Layer (SDL2) libraries (binary and development) libraries. https://www.libsdl.org/download-2.0.php